iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 Supervised | Unsupervised | Reinforcement
 :--- | :--- | :---
-Algorithm learns from `labelled` data | Algorithm learns from `unlabelled` data | `Agents` takes `actions` in an environment Algorithm tries to find `relationships` and `mappings` | Algorithm tries to find `patterns` | Agent learn from `rewards` and `penalty`
+Algorithm learns from `labelled` data | Algorithm learns from `unlabelled` data | `Agents` takes `actions` in an environment The algorithm tries to find `relationships` and `mappings` | Algorithm tries to find `patterns` | Agent learns from `rewards` and `penalty`

 - Columns - Feature Matrix ( Variables ) and Target Vector ( Labels )
 - Features - Independent Variable | Dimensions | Attributes | Inputs | Predictors | Estimators | Characteristics.
 - Target - Dependent Variable | Label | Class | Output | Predicted Value | Estimated Value | Response.
 - Rows | Observations | Records | Samples | Instance.
-- `Feature`:  A **measurable** property, can be categorical ( discrete ) or numerical ( real or int number )
+- `Feature`:  A **measurable** property, that can be categorical ( discrete ) or numerical ( real or int number )
 - `Target`: What we want to make **prediction** for.
 - `Model` learns a relationship between a `feature matrix` and a `target vector`
 - `Model` is the system that makes **predictions** or **classification** on new unseen data.
-- `Goal` of machine learning is to build a model that performs well on new data.
+- The goal of machine learning is to build a model that performs well on new data.
 - **Parameters** are factors which are considered by the model to make **predictions** or **classification**.
 - **Parameters** are tuned to gain **accuracy** with least [**error**](https://github.com/KIRANKUMAR7296/Library/blob/main/Data%20Science/Error.md).

 ### Scikit Learn

-1. Scikit learn is a great library for creating `machine learning model` from data.
+1. Scikit Learn is a great library for creating a `machine learning model` from data.
-2. Before you `fit` a model using scikit learn, you data has to be in a recognizable format.
+2. Before you `fit` a model using Scikit Learn, your data must be in a recognizable format.
-3. Scikit learn works well with `numeric` data that is stored in `NumPy arrays`
+3. Scikit Learn works well with `numeric` data that is stored in `NumPy arrays`
-4. It can also convert data from objects like `Pandas : dataframes` and `NumPy : arrays`
+4. It can also convert data from objects like `Pandas: data frames` and `NumPy: arrays`
-5. `Feature matrix` is a `2D` grid of data where `rows` represents `samples` and `columns` represents `features`
+5. `Feature matrix` is a `2D` grid of data where `rows` represents `samples` and `columns` represent `features`
-6. `Target vector` is usually `1D` vector `column`
+6. `Target vector` is usually a `1D` vector `column`

 <h1 name='sup' align=center>Supervised Learning ( Labeled Data )</h1>

-- `Machine Learning` that involves training a model using `labeled` data.
+- `Machine Learning` that involves training a model using `labelled` data.
-- Algorithm learns to recognize `patterns` in the input data and map them to the correct output based on the labeled data.
+- The algorithm learns to recognize `patterns` in the input data and map them to the correct output based on the labelled data.
-- Goal of supervised learning is to create a model that can accurately predict the output for new, unseen input data.
+- The goal of supervised learning is to create a model that can accurately predict the output for new, unseen input data.
 - Supervised learning is useful for `classification` and `regression` problems.

 <table align=center>